 Baltic Sea Coast

-Germany in winter can be a true bliss.
+Germany in winter can be true bliss.
 Imagine snow-covered little alleys, steaming chimneys and the sweet smell of mulled wine, coming from one of the many Christmas markets that open up in almost every single German city during December.
 Definitely a must for places to visit in Europe in December.

-One of our favourite destination in Germany in winter is the Baltic Sea coast and especially the island of Usedom.
+One of our favourite destinations in Germany in winter is the Baltic Sea coast and especially the Island of Usedom.
 Germany’s second largest island in the Baltic Sea offers romantic villages and cities that seem to be stuck in time.
 Most of them are very traditional, with fishermen taking their boats out in the morning before they cure their goods and little markets that will warm your heart.

 Especially for kids, the Baltic Sea coast in Germany is a true paradise.
 Put the whole family in warm clothes and head to the beach.
 Walking through the sand in summer is obvious, but doing it in winter, when the sea is even darker and has an even more intimidating feel, is something special.
 Listen to the seagulls and cure the cold and red faces with some warm tea afterwards.